luispuerto/shell-custom-commands/README.md

 $ up-brew
 ```

-It executes a brew update, upgrade cask upgrade and a cleanup.
+It executes a brew update, upgrade and a cleanup.

 ### Update R packages